 - Pass the Naturalization Test, which requires a basic knowledge of English, U.S. history, and government

-There are special provisions for U.S. military members, and the spouses and children of military members.
-To read more about citizenship as a U.S. military member, click here.
+There are special provisions for U.S. military members and the spouses and children of military members.
+The U.S. Citizen and Immigration Services department provides this information on Citizenship for Military Family Members.

 At Habich Law, we will guide you through the naturalization process by helping you with the application process and preparing you for the naturalization examination.

 At your naturalization interview, you will be required to answer questions about your application and background.
 You will also take an English and civics test unless you qualify for an exemption or waiver.
-For more resources on preparing for the exam, visit here.
+Here are resources for preparing for the exam.

 *The attorney attends all Naturalization interviews before USCIS with our clients.*